stoy95536/KolektorSDD_Yolov8_Datasets/README.md

 data.yaml

-path: Datasets <-- If Can't Work, Try to use the Physical path.
+path: Datasets <-- If Can't Work, Try to use the Absolute path.